Barcelona Science and Technology Diplomacy Summer School

 Who will attend

-By attending the Summer School, you will join leading professionals aspiring to make an impact on today’s transnational challenges through furthering cross-border understanding and science and technology cooperation.
-Participants should have a graduate degree in a relevant field (i.e. any branch of science, technology, engineering, international affairs, public policy and political science) and ideally at least 2-3 years of related work experience in research, international organizations or project management.
+This executive training is aimed at leading professionals aspiring to make an impact on today’s transnational challenges through furthering cross-border understanding and science and technology cooperation.
+Participants should have a graduate degree in a relevant field (i.e. any branch of science, technology, engineering, international affairs, public policy and political science) and ideally at least 3-5 years of related work experience in research, international relations or project management.
 Participants must demonstrate an interest in global issues, as well as a will to transcend professional silos and engage in interdisciplinary work.
 Demonstrated leadership capabilities as well as social commitment will be appreciated.

 When and Where